xchopin/FiveM-RP-Boilerplate/README.md

 # FiveM-Boilerplate

-> This is a boilerplate for FiveM Roleplay Server, it might will help you to save a lot of time by skipping the development of the same boring stuff.
-I developed a server but I do not have the time to continue (because of family and work) so I share what I have developped during some weeks. | Texts are in French but it's easy to change it.
+### This is a boilerplate for FiveM Roleplay Server, it might help you to save a lot of time by skipping the development of the same boring stuff.

+> I developed a server but I do not have the time to continue (because of family and work) so I share what I have developped during some weeks.
+Texts are in french but it's very easy to change it.
 Contributions are welcomed.

 ## Requirements